CogComNeuroSci/modeling-master/README.md

 ## Used folder structure

 In this paragraph, we will quickly explain the folder structure that is used in this repository.
-This folder organisation can be seen clearly in the [AC 2019 - 2020 folder][AC2019_2020].
+This folder organisation can be explored by going through the [AC 2019 - 2020 folder][AC2019_2020].

 [AC2019_2020]: https://github.com/CogComNeuroSci/modeling-master/tree/master/AY%202019%20-%202020

 ---

-The folder is organised according to the teaching schedule:
+The folder is organized according to our current teaching schedule:

 - Lesson 01
 - Lesson 02